SimonDarksideJ/SimonDarksideJ.github.io/_drafts/writing-efficient-markdown-on-githubpages.md

 ## Header images

-Now a crucial feature or most articles is the Article header image, this makes your articles stand out and really shine.
+Now a crucial feature for most articles is the Article header image, this makes your articles stand out and really shine.
 It is completely up to you (and the theme you selected) as to whether you want to use header images or simply want to go with text links, but my preference is to use them.

 Now VS Code on the web also allows you to drag and drop images from your local computer right into the browser.